Mastercard/client-encryption-python/README.md

 add_encryption_layer(api_client, "path/to/my/config.json")
 ```

-This method will add the field level encryption in the generated OpenApi client, taking care of encrypting request and decrypting response payloads, but also of updating HTTP headers when needed, automatically, without manually calling `encrypt_payload()`/`decrypt_payload()` functions for each API request or response.
+This method will add the Mastercard/JWE encryption in the generated OpenApi client, taking care of encrypting request and decrypting response payloads, but also of updating HTTP headers when needed, automatically, without manually calling `encrypt_payload()`/`decrypt_payload()` functions for each API request or response.

 ##### OpenAPI Generator <a name="openapi-generator"></a>